SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 ### Public Properties

 #### [Abstract] *Mode[]*
-Returns the name of the mode, wich might be displayed in the visual representation of the hardware controller, for example a button box.
+Returns the name of the mode, wich might be displayed in the visual representation of the hardware controller, for example a Button Box.
 This property must be implemented by all subclasses.

 #### *Plugin[]*
 Returns the plugin, which has defined this mode.